GradyConwell/MiniSwerve/README.md

 # MiniSwerve
-A modular mini swerve drive designed to be lower cost than traditional robot drive trains
+A modular mini swerve drive designed to be lower cost than traditional advanced robot drive trains

 Ideal for use in an FTC drivetrain.